VIDEO: Watch Cirque du Soleil acrobats tumble and leap on BC Place Stadium roof - Surrey Now-Leader

 “An exclusive performance was filmed to celebrate the return of arts, entertainment and live events,” a media advisory says.

-Until June 5 Cirque du Soleil is in Vancouver with its new-look “Alegria,” the circus company’s first show in Canada since the start of the COVID-19 pandemic.
+Cirque du Soleil is in Vancouver through June 5 with its new-look “Alegria,” the circus company’s first show in Canada since the start of the COVID-19 pandemic.

 A 2,600-seat “Big Top” is set up at Concord Pacific Place as an “in the round” stage for 53 performers, including acrobats, clowns, musicians and singers from 19 countries.